 The balance due

-NLF: When a Board sends a debt to TWC in accordance with WD Letter 21-16, Change 1, and any subsequent issuances, the Board must keep the local receivable open.
+NLF: When a Board sends a debt to TWC in accordance with FDCM 01-2024, and any subsequent issuances, the Board must keep the local receivable open.
 TWC will notify the Board if a warrant hold results in recovery of the debt.

 NLF: Boards must be aware that amounts recovered from parents are not program income.
 Rather, recoupments are recoveries or reimbursements of amounts owed to the program.